stitchdata/docs/_integration-schemas/harvest/v2/invoice_payments.md

     type: "integer"
     description: "If paid via the payment gateway, this field will contain the name of the payment gateway used to make the invoice payment."

-  - name: "created_at"
+  - name: "recorded_by"
-    type: "date-time"
+    type: "string"
-    description: "The time the invoice payment was created."
+    description: "The name of the user who recorded the invoice payment."

-  - name: "invoice_id"
+  - name: "recorded_by_email"
-    type: "integer"
+    type: "string"
-    description: "The ID of the invoice associated with the payment."
+    description: "The email address of the user who recorded the payment."

-    foreign-key-id: "invoice-id"
+  - name: "transaction_id"
+    type: "string"
+    description: |
+      If paid via PayPal, this field will contain the PayPal transaction ID associated with the invoice payment.

+      Otherwise, this will contain the card authorization.
 ---